merni-ns/Spyglass/README.md

 ## Credits

 Spyglass was originally developed by Devi and is now maintained by [Devi](https://github.com/Derpseh/), [Khronion](https://github.com/khronion), [Zizou](https://github.com/Aptenodyte), and [Aav](https://github.com/AavHRF).
 The icon was contributed by [Vleerian](https://github.com/vleerian/).

+The regional officer column was added by [Merni](https://www.nationstates.net/merni).